 TOP 10 MOST EXPENSIVE CITIES IN THE US 2021

-Employment opportunities, lifestyle, sports, gastronomy and entertainment are the major factors that draw the attention of the majority of people wants to live in the city and thus causing an increase in urban migration thereby making life in the city quite expensive.
+Employment opportunities, lifestyle, sports, gastronomy, and entertainment are the major factors that draw the attention of the majority of people who want to live in the city and thus causing an increase in urban migration thereby making life in the city quite expensive.
 Below are cities that are considered to be

 The top 10 Most Expensive Cities in the US 2021

 Also Read: Top 10 oil and Gas Companies in the USA

 New York City occupies the first spot on our list of Most Expensive Cities in the US 2019.
 The city leads others among the Most Expensive Cities to live in the US in 2021.
 Life in New York City is really costly and expensive.
 The cost of living in New York City is 120% higher than the national average.

 More so, the average cost of homes in New York is about $501,000, when compared to the national average price, the city is also regarded as one of the Most Expensive Cities in the World.
 Almost everything in New York City is costly from public transportation to groceries and other necessary items and accessories.

 2. San Francisco

 San Francisco’s livelihood is characterized by a high cost of living and out-of-reach housing prices that has caused many to be bankrupt.
 The city known to thrive on industries such as tourism, IT and financial services has an incredibly expensive homes cost at an average of $280,000.
 Fortunately, unemployment in the city is extremely low; however, to live in this city takes about $119,000.
 Thanks to the highly favorable conditions offered to entrepreneurs and other business ventures which is an attractive factor for many staying in the city.